frontrunner44/Linked-List-Manager/README.md

 ## Usage

-To use this implementation, you can follow these steps:
+To use test this implementation, you can follow these steps after opening the blank index.html and accessing the console:

 1. Create a new instance of the `LinkedList` class: